 Huawei P40 Pro:4,200mAh

 27W SuperCharge Wireless

 Let’s jump right into the design.
 Both are a little chunkier than your typical handset, but it’s the Huawei P40 Pro that’s the thicker and heavier of the two.
-The OnePlus 8 Pro is notably the taller handset, but in terms of overall bulk, the two feel quite comparable.
+The OnePlus 8 Pro is notably the taller handset, but the two feel quite comparable in terms of overall bulk.
 The curved edges help keep the OnePlus 8 Pro easy to handle at the expense of the occasional ghost touch irritation.
-The Huawei P40 Pro’s display is similarly curved but its edges are a tad rounder.
+The Huawei P40 Pro’s display is similarly curved, but its edges are a tad rounder.
 Overall, I’m not sure this gels with either design’s preference for swipe gesture navigation.
 They just feel a bit awkward.

 Both designs have their pros and cons.